 Based on the assumptions made, the expected discounted future cash flows exceeded each of the long lived asset's carrying amount for each geographic region and accordingly no impairment was recognized.
 Except for South America, an increase in the discount rate of 1% or a reduction of the long term growth to 0% would not change the outcome of the impairment testing.
-For South America, the breakeven point is reached with a discount rate of 10.0% or a long-term growth limited to 0.0%.
+For South America, the breakeven point is reached with a discount rate of 8.4% applied to the projected cashflows converted into US dollars or a long-term growth limited to 0.0%.